nxm23763/cs4013_oliver/README.md

 * **`HERE_<NODE>`**: Oliver listens to user's specified node and sets it as its current location.
 * **`HALT`**: Oliver will stop moving.

+Please see our project report (to be linked here soon) for more information on our development lifecycle, process, and rationale.

 ## How to Run 🏎️

 We assume that the user has completed the following initialization procedure before running this code: